Content on this page was generated by AI and has not been manually reviewed.

 • Common myths: a VPN isn’t a speed boost by itself, but a well- configured VPN can reduce buffering caused by throttling, improve stability on crowded networks, and remove some forms of network interference.
 The actual speed impact depends on your route, server distance, and the VPN protocol used.

-Key terms you’ll hear in this guide:
+Key terms you’ll hear in this guide: Troubleshooting the nordvpn desktop app when it refuses to open 2026

 • Protocols: WireGuard, OpenVPN, and other options—WireGuard is typically the fastest on most setups.